American History

 I felt that the only safe place in Newark was at the government buildings.

-Many workers coming to Newark probably feel the same way, that's why this ugly bridge connecting Newark Penn Station and office buildings was built, so that people don't have to go outside at all.
-Newark Penn Station is an excellent example of art deco that was popular in the US before the Great Depression which started in 1929.
+Many workers coming to Newark probably feel the same way, that's why this ugly bridge connecting Newark Penn Station and office buildings was built so that people don't have to go outside at all.
+Newark Penn Station is an excellent example of Art Deco that was popular in the US before the Great Depression which started in 1929.

 On a bright note, I saw a couple of promising new developments in Newark and neighbouring Harrison (across the Passaic River).